 - Consider telehealth.
 More and more providers are offering options for online evaluations, and insurance companies may also cover telehealth care.
 This can be especially helpful if you don’t live near many providers or if you need to work with a specialist.

-You can learn more about what kinds of professionals can diagnose children’s mental health concerns here: https://childmind.org/guide/guide-to-mental-health-specialists/
+For more information about the kinds of professionals who can diagnose children’s mental health problems: Guide to Mental Health Specialists.

 Professional organizations often have directories you can search and other helpful resources.
 Some even have free hotlines.
 Here are some organizations that may be able to connect you with a clinician: